Garnier Post Office Museum

 The Garnier Post Office Museum is a historic building in downtown Fort Walton Beach.
 As part of the Heritage Park and Cultural Center, this museum interprets items from the early postal era of this county covering the years 1918 to 1956.

-Mr. Mooney came to this country from Germany, where he was an accomplished musician, vocalist and piano tuner.
-When travelling and tuning pianos for other musicians, his wife ran the affairs of the Garnier Post Office.
-After Mr. Mooney’s death in 1935, Mrs. Julia Mooney succeeded her husband as the postmaster and served for over 28 years as postmistress.
+Mr. Mooney came to this country from Germany, where he was an accomplished musician, vocalist, and piano tuner.
+When traveling and tuning pianos for other musicians, his wife ran the affairs of the Garnier Post Office.
+After Mr. Mooney's death in 1935, Mrs. Julia Mooney succeeded her husband as the postmaster and served for over 28 years as a postmistress.